Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 Once Missouri is live with sports betting, sportsbooks will feature odds for markets such as:

-- Moneyline, spread, and totals across NFL, NBA, NHL, MLB, and college sports where permitted.
+- Moneyline, spread, player props and totals across NFL, NBA, NHL, MLB, and other pro and college sports where permitted.

 - Same-game parlays (Chiefs combos: Patrick Mahomes passing yards + Travis Kelce receptions + KC result).